 3.Make Booking With DVS For Quarantine

-Quarantine period ranges from a minimum of seven days to a maximum of 30 days.
+The quarantine period is generally at least 7 days and can be extended to a maximum of 30 days.
 All animals under quarantine are subjected to a quarantine fee.

 Small dog: RM 3 per day